 Bachelors of Science, 1998, Psychology, Cum Laude, Westmont College, Santa Barbara, CA 1998.

-2007-present: Assistant Professor, Department of Psychology, San Francisco State University
+2007-2012: Assistant Professor, Department of Psychology, San Francisco State University

 2005-2007: Assistant Professor, Department of Psychology, California State University, Bakersfield.